Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 6. Kill Switch Included

-Instead, it will temporarily cut off your Internet connection while it finds and connects to a new server.
+A kill switch will temporarily cut off your Internet connection while it finds and connects to a new server.

 This also cuts off your connection when transferring between different servers or if you lose your Goose VPN connection.